meet-the-aunties

 AUNTIES ON THE ROAD

-I am currently offering the following services within my practice:
+I am currently offering the following Aunty supports:

 Specialization in criminal justice system, probation, parole & statutory release, community alternatives to incarceration, alternative and transformative justice, addictions, harm reduction and evidence-based practice.